Dovetale wants to let brands of any size use influencer marketing

 Why will brands pay this much?
 Because it works.
 But for the most part influencer marketing is still only being used by big brands, because the infrastructure just isn’t there yet to let the smaller guys participate.

 Meet Dovetale, an influencer marketing platform built for the masses.
-The company is one of the first to graduate from Expa Labs, an offshoot of Expa, the New York and San Francisco-based startup studio founded by Garrett Camp and Naveen Selvadurai.
+The company is one of the first to graduate from Expa Labs, an offshoot of Expa, the New York and San Francisco-based startup studio founded by Uber co-founder Garrett Camp in 2014.

 Dovetale’s platform lets brands and agencies do four main things: discover, manage, measure and pay influencers for branded content.
 Essentially they want to provide a self-service platform that consolidates the manual steps brands typically have to take in order to find and work with an influencer.